udaymishra04/Mini-project/README.md

 # Mini-project
 This is my summer training mini project
-In this project no source code in involved
+In this project no source code is involved